 The world moves fast sometimes.
-Just two years ago, organisations were talking vaguely about the need to transform digitally, and ransomware began to make headlines outside the IT media circle.
-Fast forward to 2022, and threat actors have held oil pipelines and critical food supply chains hostage, while many organisations have passed a digital tipping point that will leave them forever changed.
+Just two years ago, organizations were talking vaguely about the need to transform digitally, and ransomware began to make headlines outside the IT media circle.
+Fast forward to 2022, and threat actors have held oil pipelines and critical food supply chains hostage, while many organizations have passed a digital tipping point that will leave them forever changed.
 Against this backdrop, CISOs are increasingly aware of running disjointed point products' cost, operational, and risk implications.

 That's why Trend Micro is transforming from a product- to a platform-centric company.
 From the endpoint to the cloud, we're focused on helping our customers prepare for, withstand, and rapidly recover from threats—freeing them to go further and do more.
 Analysts seem to agree.

-The digital transformation that organisations underwent during the pandemic was, in some cases, unprecedented.
+The digital transformation that organizations underwent during the pandemic was, in some cases, unprecedented.
 It helped them adapt to a new reality of remote and now hybrid working, supply chain disruption, and rising customer expectations.
 The challenge is that these investments in cloud infrastructure and services are broadening the corporate attack surface.
 In many cases, in-house teams are drowning in new attack techniques and cloud provider features.
 This can lead to misconfigurations which open the door to hackers.

 Yet even without human error, there's plenty for the bad guys to target in modern IT environments—from unpatched vulnerabilities to accounts protected with easy-to-guess or previously breached passwords.
 That means threat prevention isn't always possible.
-Instead, organisations are increasingly looking to augment these capabilities with detection and response tooling like XDR to ensure incidents don't turn into large-scale breaches.
-It's important that these tools are able to prioritise alerts.
+Instead, organizations are increasingly looking to augment these capabilities with detection and response tooling like XDR to ensure incidents don't turn into large-scale breaches.
+It's important that these tools are able to prioritize alerts.
 Trend Micro found that as many as 70% of security operations (SecOps) teams are emotionally overwhelmed with the sheer volume of alerts they're forced to deal with.

 SecOps staff and their colleagues across the IT function are stretched to the limit by these trends, which are compounded by industry skills shortages.
 The last thing they need is to have to swivel-chair between multiple products to find the right information.